Pyrdacor/Amberstar/FileSpecs/Events.md

 <!-- ---------------------------------------- -->
 ## Event 03: Message
 *Trigger*: Entering, if U03.3 is 0, or Looking if U03.3 is 1.
-(Other values for U03.3: Unknown.)
+(Other values for U03.3: Unknown.
+Following Amberstar semantics, `02` could be the flag for looking, and `00` is the default for "everything")

 Displays message *msg*, from the local `MAPTEXT.AMB` resources, and possibly shows image *img* - 1 from `PICS80.AMB`, if *img* is nonzero.
 The party learns the dictionary keyword *kw* for use in conversation with NPCs.